nikdanilov/whisper-obsidian-plugin/README.md

 ## ⚒️ Manual Installation

-If you want to install this from this repository, use the following steps:
+If you want to install this plugin manually, use the following steps:

 1. Download `manifest.json`, `main.js`, `styles.css` from the [GitHub repository](https://github.com/nikdanilov/whisper-obsidian-plugin/releases) into the `plugins/whisper` folder within your Obsidian vault.
 2. Click on `Reload plugins` button inside `Settings > Community plugins`.
 3. Locate the "Whisper" plugin and enable it.
 4. In the plugin settings include your OpenAI API key.

-## Say Thank You
+## 🤩 Say Thank You

 Are you finding value in this plugin?
 Great!
 You can fuel my coding sessions and share your appreciation by buying me a coffee [here](https://ko-fi.com/nikdanilov).